Tekken 8

 Character facial expressions and voiceovers have been completely

-redone in TEKKEN 8, providing a new level of polish and detail unrivaled
+redone in TEKKEN 8, providing a truly next-gen level of polish and detail unrivaled

 by any prequel.
 In addition to a TON of new moves for returning characters, a variety of classic attacks have also been reworked, with

-new animations to boot, and retooled to compliment TEKKEN 8's new Heat system.
+many new and retouched animations, and brilliantly retooled to compliment TEKKEN 8's new Heat system.
 A

 variety of new stages, including "wide open" stages with walls, are